alexanderlange53/svars/README.md

 ## Overview

 svars contains data-driven identification methods for structural vector autoregressive (SVAR) models.
-Based on an existing VAR model object (provided by e.g. VAR() from the 'vars' package), the structural impact relation matrix is obtained via data-driven identification techniques.
+Based on an existing VAR model object (provided by e.g. VAR() from the 'vars' package), the structural matrix is obtained via data-driven identification techniques.

 The cornerstone functions identify the structural errors